yasound/yasound_ios/ThirdParties/Google Analytics SDK/ReadMe.txt

 Dispatching happens by pipelining HTTP requests down a single connection (one request per pageview/event with a maximum of 30 per dispatch).

+Caveats:

+Google Analytics currently does not honor timestamp information and hence the time (day) of dispatch of the pageview/event is used instead.

 ================================================================================
 BUILD REQUIREMENTS: